sstsimulator/sst-docs/docs/core/component/info/getSimulation.md

 ```
 *Availability:* Component, SubComponent, ComponentExtension

 Return the SST simulation instance.
-Most APIs available via the simulation object are also available through the Component API so this function should not generally be neccessary.
+Most APIs available via the simulation object are also available through the Component API so this function should not generally be necessary.

 ## Parameters